Outcomes of tooth breakage and fracture. -

 Not all cracked teeth produce significant, or consistent, symptoms.
 In fact, it can be very difficult for a dentist to diagnose exactly which tooth lies at fault.
-It may take some period of time, including investigation on your own while at home, to identify which tooth is the damaged one.
+It may take some period of time, including investigation on your own while at home, to identify which tooth lies at fault.

-It's rare that a crack will show up on a dental x-ray.
-To be visible, the crack would have lie in perfect alignment with the x-ray machine's rays.
+- It's rare that a crack will show up on a dental x-ray.
+To be visible, the crack would have to lie in perfect alignment with the orientation of the x-ray machine's rays.
 While possible, this alignment rarely occurs.

 B) The tooth fractures (a portion comes off or becomes mobile).

-Some tooth cracks result in outright fracture (a portion physically separates).
-The piece that comes loose may break away cleanly or, if it is still attached to its gum tissue, remain relatively in place.
+Some tooth trauma results in outright fracture (a portion physically separates).
+The piece that comes loose may break away cleanly or, if it's still attached to its gum tissue, it may remain relatively in place.

 1) Reasons why a fractured tooth might (or might not) hurt.

-The amount of pain or discomfort caused by a tooth that has broken will vary depending on the specifics of the situation.
+The amount of discomfort caused by a tooth that has broken will vary depending on the specifics of the situation.
 Here are some possible scenarios.

-- B) The tooth may have sensitivity to thermal stimuli.
+B) The tooth may have sensitivity to hot and cold.

-- Some fractured teeth hurt, hurt more so, or only hurt when exposed to hot and cold temperature extremes (foods and beverages).
-For the most part, the tooth's response simply has to with how close the surface of the fracture is to its pulp tissue.
+Some fractured teeth hurt, hurt more so, or only hurt when exposed to hot and cold temperature extremes, like those caused by foods and beverages.

-- Sometimes the pain associated with a broken tooth comes from the soft tissues (cheek, tongue) that rub against its sharp edges.
+Sometimes the pain associated with a broken tooth comes from the soft tissues (cheek, tongue, lips) that rub against its sharp edges.

-- A tooth that is spontaneously painful (it hurts on its own, without any provocation) suggests that its pulp tissue has been significantly traumatized by the tooth's fracture.
+A tooth that hurts on its own, without any provocation, suggests that its pulp tissue has been significantly traumatized by the tooth's fracture.
 It's possible that the tooth will require root canal treatment before the tooth can be rebuilt.

 2) Most teeth break in a way that is easily repaired.

 It's not always a catastrophic event when a tooth breaks.
-And, in fact, in most cases it usually it isn't.
-Any tooth, however, that has broken should always be inspected by your dentist so they can make a treatment recommendation.
+And, in fact, in most cases it usually isn't.
+However, any tooth that has fracture should always be inspected by your dentist.

-A stitch in time really can save nine when it comes to broken teeth.
+A stitch in time really can save nine when it comes to teeth that have a piece missing.
 Broken teeth that are left untreated may fracture further (possibly catastrophically) or, since they now trap dental plaque and debris more easily, develop tooth decay.

-In regards to treatment, it's conceivable that such a small portion of the tooth has fractured off that it only requires some minor smoothing with the dentist's drill.
+It's conceivable that such a small portion of the tooth has fractured off that it only requires some minor smoothing with a dental drill, or possibly just a small filling.
 At the other extreme, you may find that your dentist recommends the placement of a dental crown.
-Especially in those cases where a large portion of your tooth is missing, take the obvious hint that your tooth is trying to give you.
-It needs protection.
-Let your dentist make a crown for your tooth.

 3) * Some teeth break in a way that cannot be repaired.